cslfiu/Augmenting_Security_and_Privacy_in_the_Virtual_Realm-Methodology/README.md

 ### Table 1: Identified Set of Terms for Literature Review Search

 ## Eligibility Criteria.
-The search strategy yielded X potential papers (131 from Google Scholar, 123 from ACM Digital Library) and we checked if they met our elimination criteria.
+The search strategy yielded 319 potential papers (131 from Google Scholar, 123 from ACM Digital Library, 65 from IEEE Xplore) and we checked if they met our elimination criteria.
 This step was done manually and no automation tool was utilized.
 To check if it met the criteria, one author read the abstracts of the papers in detail and read through the papers if the abstracts weren't enough to get an understanding of the paper.
 The elimination criteria are given below:

 * *Eligibility Criteria-1:* Is the article related to the security and/or privacy of XR devices?
 If not, exclude the paper from the list.